-- Non-uniform coats and jackets must be left in lockers. - No hoodies may be worn in the classroom / building. - Crew-neck sweatshirts may be worn in the classroom.
-Outerwear may have a small logo on the chest but may not have large graphics on front, back or sleeves of the items. - Solid color pullovers/zip-ups may be worn in the classroom with approved emblems. - Sweaters, sweatshirts, and fleece pullovers (without hoods) must have a school approved polo or shirt under them.
+- Non-uniform coats and jackets must be left in lockers. - School sweatshirts may be worn in the classroom (Conway Christian School emblem or small emblem permitted).
+May not have a large graphic on the back or sleeves of the item. - Solid color pullovers/zip-ups may be worn in the classroom with an approved emblem. - Sweaters, sweatshirts, and fleece pullovers must have a school-approved polo or shirt under them.